OpenSDN-io/docs/opensdn-feature-architecture-guide/intro-microservices-opensdn.rst

-Understanding Tungsten Fabric microservices architecture
+Understanding OpenSDN microservices architecture
 ========================================================

 :date: 2020-04-07

-What is Tungsten Fabric microservices architecture?
+What is OpenSDN microservices architecture?
 ---------------------------------------------------

 Employing microservices provides a number of benefits which includes:

--  Deploying patches without updating the entire TF deployment.
+-  Deploying patches without updating the entire OpenSDN deployment.

 -  Better ways to manage the lifecycles of containers.

--  Improved user experiences with TF provisioning and upgrading.
+-  Improved user experiences with OpenSDN provisioning and upgrading.

 -  Provisioning with minimum information provided.